Reddeyfish/AGDCWare/README.md

 There exist common library-style in the VGDC Assets folder.
 If you want to contribute to the VGDC Code library, your library should be

-1. functional (it works)
+1. Functional (it works)

-2. not unoptimized (it doesn't lag)
+2. Not unoptimized (it doesn't lag)

-3. well documented (other people can use it)
+3. Well documented (other people can use it)

 Documentation should include Assert statements and autodoc (`///`) comments in addition to normal documentation.